 - Exterior paints.
 These paints have additives and chemicals that will repel stains.

 - Metal paints.
-It’s generally not recommended to stain over metal or engine paints like Rust-oleum paint.
-These paints usually contain compounds like cellulose that will repel stains.
+Staining over metal or engine paints like Rust-oleum paint is not recommended as they contain additives that repel wood stains.